 4. Simplified reports are superior.

 How to create a digital marketing dashboard with Admetrics Data Studio for Shopify

 As shown above, choosing the proper marketing reporting and analytics tool will deeply depend on the set KPIs and goals and the needed depth of data.

-Creating a digital marketing dashboard using Admetrics Data Studio for Shopify is easy and intuitive.
+Creating a digital marketing dashboard using Admetrics Data Studio is easy and intuitive.

 Users will find a series of universal KPIs in a preloaded dashboard that is customizable and allows choosing between four attribution models, the time frame, and the desired dimensions and metrics to be included.
 The standard view offers a clear understanding of any Shopify Store's key metrics to track: orders, revenue(net sales), ROAS, CPO, repurchase rate, and new customers.
 Depending on the chosen omni-channel attribution model, the dashboard will also show traffic sources, the attributed revenue, the most profitable campaigns, and the performance of paid and unpaid traffic sources.

-The screenshot below highlights a dashboard in the Admetrics Data Studio for Shopify.
+The screenshot below highlights a dashboard in the Admetrics Data Studio.

 This tutorial explains how to leverage the Bayesian statistics engine and run experiments for faster decision-making.
 Instead of the average, with Quantify, users will be able to see the most probable value and its accuracy.

-In the performance view, Admetrics Data Studio for Shopify will allow users to drill down into the performance data of the Shopify store and filter results based on the desired dimensions or metrics.
+In the performance view, Admetrics Data Studio will allow users to drill down into the performance data of any online store and filter results based on the desired dimensions or metrics.
 An example shown below is a performance view where the selected dimension is switched from the default traffic channel to the campaign - this becomes the first level reporting dimension.
 The selection below indicates the performance of all campaign ads that have a spend of over 100EUR.